Rose: You’ve created a livelihood based on the notion of exploration and dreaming. Where does this curiosity and sense of wonder come from?

 My dad was our champion in expanding our minds and teaching us to be open.
 Growing up, he would give us poem books that he liked to read, and would challenge us with fun assignments.
 They were obviously really challenging for a child in first or second grade, but he never placed my brother and I in this “childish” box where things were limited to us based on our age.

-In giving us these poem books, he wanted to share part of the world that he enjoyed, and it connected us to him.
+In giving us these books of poems, he wanted to share part of the world that he enjoyed, and it connected us to him.
 My dad instilled confidence in us, taught us that we have access to things and that there aren't these two separate worlds, one for adults and one for kids.
 It was one world that we all shared.
 I learned from the pride my dad had in us as children.
 I owe a lot of my openness and my love of instilling the same confidence in kids to my dad.

 What was the inspiration to create The Giant Room?